Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Algorithmic Implementation

 \subsection{The Algorithm}

-We present upfront Algorithm \ref{alg:overview} that summarizes the steps to learn safe ROCBFs $h(x)$ from expert demonstrations and explain the details in the remainder.
+We summarize our algorithm to learn safe ROCBFs $h(x)$ in Algorithm \ref{alg:overview}.
+We first construct the set of safe datapoints $Z_\text{safe}$ from the expert demonstrations $Z_\text{dyn}$ (line 3).
+We construct the set of as unsafe labeled datapoints $Z_\mathcal{N}$ from $Z_\text{safe}$ (line 4), i.e., $Z_\mathcal{N}\subseteq Z_\text{safe}$, by identifying boundary points in $Z_\text{safe}$ and labeling them as unsafe (details can be found in Section \ref{sec:data}).
+We then re-define $Z_\text{safe}$ by removing the unsafe labeled datapoints $Z_\mathcal{N}$ from $Z_\text{safe}$ (line 5).
+Following our discussion in Section \ref{sec:conditions}, we obtain $\underline{Z}_\text{safe}$ according to equation \eqref{eq:Z_safe_new} (line 6).
+We then solve the constrained optimization problem \eqref{eq:opt} by an unconstrained relaxation defined in \eqref{eq:opt_relaxed} (line 7) as discussed in Section \ref{sec:compute}.
+Finally, we check if the constraints \eqref{eq:opt_1}-\eqref{eq:opt_3} and the constraints \eqref{thm:0_eq}, \eqref{eq:propp}, \eqref{thmmmm} are satisfied by the learned function $h(x)$ (line 8).
+If the constraints are not satisfied, the hyperparameters are adjusted and the process is repeated (line 9).
+We discuss Lipschitz constant estimation of $h$ and $q$ and the hyperparameter selection in Section \ref{sec:Lipschitz_constants}.

-In summary, we first construct the set of safe datapoints $Z_\text{safe}$ in line 3 based on the expert demonstrations $Z_\text{dyn}$.
-In line 4, we construct the set of as unsafe labeled datapoints $Z_\mathcal{N}$ from $Z_\text{safe}$, i.e., $Z_\mathcal{N}\subseteq Z_\text{safe}$, by identifying boundary points in $Z_\text{safe}$ and labeling them as unsafe datapoints (details can be found in Section \ref{sec:data}).
-We then re-define $Z_\text{safe}$ by removing the as unsafe labeled datapoints $Z_\mathcal{N}$ from $Z_\text{safe}$ in line 5.
-Following our discussion in Section \ref{sec:guarantees}, we obtain $\underline{Z}_\text{safe}$ as in \eqref{eq:Z_safe_new} in line 6.
-In line 7, we attempt to solve the unconstrained optimization problem defined in \eqref{eq:opt} by an unconstrained relaxation thereof as defined in \eqref{eq:opt_relaxed} and further discussed in Section \ref{sec:compute}.
-We then check whether or not the constraints \eqref{eq:opt_1}-\eqref{eq:opt_3} and the constraints \eqref{thm:0_eq}, \eqref{eq:propp}, \eqref{thmmmm} are satisfactorily satisfied by the learned function $h(x)$.
-To check these constraints, we need to be able to estimate Lipschitz constants as detailed in Section \ref{sec:Lipschitz_constants}.
-Note also that we loosely use the term ``satisfactorily'' here as this may depend on the actual application and satisfaction of all constraints may in practice not be possible.
-If the constraints are not satisfactorily satisfied, the set of hyperparameters is tweaked based on the observed violation and the process is repeated (line 9).
+While our algorithmic implementation is an approximate solution of the proposed framework, we mention that solving an unconstrained relaxation of \eqref{eq:opt} and bootstrapping hyperparameters is a common technique in machine learning when solving nonconvex constrained optimization problems \cite{chamon2020probably}.
+Such techniques are necessary for learning based methods to be applied to realistic systems.
+As we reported in earlier works, see e.g., \cite{robey2021learning} for hybrid systems, such techniques perform well in practice and can even outperform experts.